jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Xill.md

 RacialMods:
 Languages: Common, Infernal
 SQ: multiweapon mastery, planewalk
+SpecialAbilities:
-SpecialAbilities: >
+  Implant (Ex): >
-  Implant (Ex) As a standard action, a xill can lay 2d6 eggs in a helpless creature.
+    As a standard action, a xill can lay 2d6 eggs in a helpless creature.
 A xill's eggs hatch in 24 hours, at which point the young consume the host from within, inflicting 1 point of Con damage per hour per young until the host dies.
 The young then emerge and planewalk to the Ethereal Plane, if possible, to mature.
 A remove disease spell (or similar effect) rids a victim of all implanted eggs or active young, or they can be cut out one at a time with DC 20 Heal checks (each attempt takes 10 minutes).
 If a check fails, the healer can try again, but each attempt (successful or not) deals 1d4 points of damage to the patient.
+  Multiweapon Mastery (Ex): >
-Multiweapon Mastery (Ex) A xill never takes penalties to an attack roll when fighting with multiple weapons, and treats claws as primary attacks even when also wielding weapons.
-Planewalk (Su) A xill can shift from the Ethereal Plane to the Material Plane as a move action.
+    A xill never takes penalties to an attack roll when fighting with multiple weapons, and treats claws as primary attacks even when also wielding weapons.
+  Planewalk (Su): >
+    A xill can shift from the Ethereal Plane to the Material Plane as a move action.
 Shifting from the Material Plane to the Ethereal Plane takes 2 consecutive full-round actions, during which time the xill is immobile.
 As a xill fades away, it becomes harder to hit: opponents have a 20% miss chance in the first round and a 50% miss chance in the second.
 A xill can take a single willing or helpless creature with it when it switches planes.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: